 Aside from the health benefits of the practices themselves, researchers have discovered, after controlling for confounding factors, that when people have a sense of belonging within a supportive community, they are healthier and happier than people who live more isolated lives.

 My book and this class evolved out of years of reviewing psychoneuroimmunology, psychooncology, psychophysiology, and neuropsychology research, as well as my long history with the internal martial arts, transcendental meditation, vipassana, Zazen, EEG biofeedback and mental imagery.

-My book contains a compilation of the mind-training and other practices most strongly associated with unexpected recovery from serious illness and includes hundreds of studies.
-The book and the class include no magic cures, just evidence-based practices and class experiences that can increase your happiness potential.
+My books contain a compilation of the mind-training and other practices most strongly associated with unexpected recovery from serious illness and includes hundreds of studies.
+The books and the class include no magic cures, just evidence-based practices and class experiences that can increase your happiness potential.